-\$1,600 deductible

-\$0 copay per day for days 1-60

-\$400 copay per day for days 61-90
+You pay a \$250 copay per day for days 1-5 You pay a \$0 copay for days 6-90

-You pay a \$800 copay per lifetime reserve day.
+You pay a \$0 copay per lifetime reserve day.

 Medicare hospital benefit periods do not apply.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
 For inpatient hospital care, the cost sharing described above applies each time you are admitted to the hospital.
-A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is
+A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.

-- Physical, occupational, and speech language therapy - Inpatient substance abuse services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Physical, occupational, and speech language therapy

+- Inpatient substance abuse services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Brand New Day Embrace Choice Plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+If Brand New Day Classic Care III Plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
 All components of blood are covered beginning with the first pint used - Physician services